lacework/go-sdk/README.md

 samples, processes, and/or guides that allow users and developers to interact with the Lacework platform.

+Find more information about this repository at the following [Wiki page](https://github.com/lacework/go-sdk/wiki).

 ## Lacework CLI ([`cli`](cli/))

 The Lacework Command Line Interface is a tool that helps you manage the